Fou Ts’ong Remembered: François Dumont – Masterclass

-For further details and booking please contact [email protected]
+For booking your free ticket and further details please contact [email protected]

 French pianist François Dumont’s international career has been launched by his success in major international piano competitions winning prizes in the Chopin Competition, the Queen Elisabeth Competition, the Clara Haskil Competition, the Montecarlo Piano Masters.
 He has been nominated for the Victoires de la musique, a major French classical music event.
 He has received the Prix de la Révélation from the Syndicate of Music Critics in France.